 When pricing anything you personally sell, be sure to consider your blogging overhead, rather than just picking an arbitrary number that sounds good.

-If you're pricing a digital product like an e-Book or online course, you might think there's no overhead, but it's important to understand the skill set you bring (how much long did it take to master?), how long it took you to create it, and what that's worth to someone who will consume and act on your content.
+If you are pricing a digital product like an eBook or online course, you may think there are no overhead costs, but it is important to understand the skill you are bringing (how long did it take to master?), the time it took you to create it, and what that is worth to someone who will consume and act on your content.

-You may need to try a few different prices before you hit the sweet spot.
+You may need to try a few different prices before finding the sweet spot.

 Definitely look at what your peers are doing for inspiration.
-Your die-hard followers can buy regardless of the price, but others will definitely check the price before hitting the buy button on your blog.
+Your die-hard fans might buy regardless of the price, but others will certainly check the price before hitting the buy button on your blog.

 4. Sell online courses